Pharma LOE: What is Your Plan After Loss of Brand Exclusivity?

 study by the University of Wisconsin, published by AMA, showed that during a typical 11.4-hour workday, primary care physicians spent an average of 5.9 hours interacting in the EHR.
 That’s over 50% of their working hours!
 The EHR presents an excellent opportunity to reach a prescriber.

-OptimizeRx, the preferred communication platform within the EHR, can reach over half of the healthcare prescribers in the nation at various points of the workflow.
-Marketers can reach the HCPs with financial savings messages, clinically triggered messages, and brand support messages that help physicians remember to take action(s) that deliver better patient care.
-Like adding the DAW-1 indication while prescribing.
+That’s why OptimizeRx’s Dynamic Audience Activation Platform (DAAP) offers an Access and Adherence module.
+Marketers can reach the HCPs with financial savings messages, clinically triggered messages, and brand support messages that help physicians remember to take action(s) that deliver better patient care – like adding the DAW-1 indication while prescribing.

 Here are the results captured from OptimizeRx on their LOE strategy using a physician education campaign within the EHR to promote the DAW option for their brand.